Mohammedmaaz1786/campus-event-platform/README.md

 - My Registrations
 - Profile

-> **Note**: Events created in the admin portal are instantly visible in the student app.

 ## About

 The Campus Event Platform simplifies event management for colleges, making it easier for admins to organize and for students to participate.
 With real-time updates, intuitive dashboards, and cross-college visibility, it fosters seamless collaboration and engagement.